Donald Trump Impeachment Nears Majority Support In Multiple Polls In What Could Signify ‘Danger Zone’

-Several polls released over the past week indicate a growing support among the public for the impeachment of the president.
+Several polls released over the past week indicate growing support among the public for the impeachment of the president.
 The increase follows a whistleblower who reported President Donald Trump asked on a July call that Ukrainian President Volodymyr Zelensky investigate former Vice President Joe Biden and the announcement of an official impeachment inquiry into the president’s behavior.

-On Monday, NBC News White House corespondent Geoff Bennett tweeted that the president had, according to sources, told members of his administration he would worry about losing support from members of his own Republican Party should public support for his impeachment reach 50 percent.
+On Monday, NBC News White House correspondent Geoff Bennett tweeted that the president had, according to sources, told members of his administration he would worry about losing support from members of his own Republican Party should public support for his impeachment reach 50 percent.
 While it hasn’t quite reached that number, support is growing.

 As Yahoo!
-News noted, the questions asked in the individual polls varied from supporting the House of Representatives impeachment inquiry to supporting Trump’s impeachment and removal from office.
+News noted, the questions asked in the individual polls varied from supporting the House of Representatives’ impeachment inquiry to supporting Trump’s impeachment and removal from office.
 No matter the question, though, polls trended toward more members of the public supporting efforts to impeach the president.

 Polls released from CBS News, Reuters/Ipsos, CNN, Quinnipiac, and Monmouth University all show an increase in public support of impeachment.
 The Reuters poll found that 45 percent of Americans believe the president should be impeached, a CNN poll found that 47 percent of Americans support the president’s removal from office, the Quinnipiac poll found that the same percent supported Trump’s removal, and 44 percent in the Monmouth poll said the president should be impeached.

 As Yahoo!
 News noted, the numbers have trended closer to a majority following the Ukraine news.
-For example, the Monmouth poll saw a 9 percentage point increase than when the question was asked in the same poll conducted in August, before news of the scandal.
+For example, the Monmouth poll saw a 9 percentage-point increase than when the question was asked in the same poll conducted in August, before news of the scandal.

 Donald Trump's Impeachment Means GOP 'Loses Evangelicals Forever,' Says Mike Cernovich. #DonaldTrump #USPolitics https://t.co/lIHb1KazeW